suzuki-hoge/hoge-works/README.md

 2: good practice!
 3:
 4: this work is coding practice with simple line editor creation
-5: if you are interested in line editor, check out linux "ed"
+5: if you are interested in line editor, check out linux ed
 6:

 >